 You can get a good side-view as you come down the main trail, or set up facing straight on and simply punch-in tight on the sections you find intriguing.

-Instead, consider walking to Lake Britton or shooting from downstream.
+Instead, consider walking to Lake Britton or shooting sunrise from downstream if you decide to wake up for it.

 While daytime is not usually the best time for waterfall photography, the good thing about photographing Burney Falls during daylight is that the deep blue color of the water is brought out by overhead light.